 This Valentine’s Day, I visited my boyfriend at Bryant University in Rhode Island.
 We had a delicious dinner at Constantino’s in Federal Hill in Providence.
 Federal Hill is full of Italian restaurants and is my favorite part of the city, aside from the Providence Place mall of course!

-Washington D.C.: Day One
+What To See In Washington DC: Day One

 This President’s Day weekend I visited my friend Hannah at American University in Washington D.C.
 I was determined to find the cheapest transportation possible to D.C. from my school in Connecticut.
 I ended up booking a Peter Pan bus from Port Authority terminal in NYC to Union Station in D.C. for $34 roundtrip… mission complete.

 A quick word about the D.C. metro system: Wow.
 The stations were easily the nicest and cleanest I have ever seen and the trains themselves appeared to be brand new.
 The metro lines were also super easy to navigate.
 I was very impressed.
+This will be of use to you when determining what to see in Washington DC!

-Washington D.C.: Day Two
+What To See In Washington DC: Day Two

 The next morning we went to a restaurant called Martin’s Tavern in Georgetown for brunch.
 I ordered the eggs benedict and Hannah got their banana french toast.
 So good.